 - Early education settings in Solihull.
 Each early years registered setting has a special needs coordinator to support the setting and their children with emerging SEN needs

 - Specialist Health Services - community paediatrician referrals can be made by a GP (general practitioner your doctor)

-- Solihull Children Children’s Therapy Service Teams - occupational therapy, physiotherapy, specialist assessment service, and speech and language therapy
+- Children’s Therapy Services - occupational therapy, physiotherapy, specialist assessment service, and speech and language therapy

 Speak to your child child’s key person about your concerns.
 In a group setting there will also be a SENCO - a special educational needs coordinator.
 The Early Years SENCO has a key role in supporting colleagues and coordinating the response of the setting to children with SEN. They may talk to you about referring for additional support.